airbnb/lottie/docs/windows/windows.md

 ## JSON versus Codegen

 Both approaches — JSON and Codegen — produce the same visual results but have different tradeoffs and workflows; to decide which is best suited for your application, check out [this comparison](https://docs.microsoft.com/windows/communitytoolkit/animations/lottie-scenarios/json_codegen).
-Here's how all the pieces fit in together:
+Here's how all the pieces fit together:

 <img src="/images/windows/windows_workflow.png" alt="Workflow" width="450"/>